ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/configure-revisions.dotnet.markdown

 ### Example I - Replace Existing Configuration

-In this example we **replace** the entire Revisions configuration that the server currently applies with our own settings (that include a default configuration and two collection-specific configurations).
+In this example we **replace** the existing Revisions configuration (if there is one) with our own, that applies a default configuration and two collection-specific configurations.

 {INFO: }
 Note that the configuration is applied to the Document Store's [default database](../../../../client-api/setting-up-default-database).